 The following four lakes all have watersport centres, and places where you can hire boats, including rowing boats and electric boats:

-Have a great family day out at Coniston.
-Pre-book motor boats, canoes, bikes and more!Things to do in Coniston
+Have a great family day out on Coniston Water.
+Book motor boats, canoes, kayaks and paddleboards at Coniston online.

-These lakes have passenger boats with muliple stops:
+These lakes have passenger boats with multiple stops:

 Windermere Lake Cruises - stops at Lakeside, Ferry House, Bowness-on-Windermere, Windermere Jetty, Bark Barn Pier, Wray Castle, Brockhole on Windermere and Ambleside.